 Refunds and discounts applied after an invoice has been authorised are processed by using credit notes (negative invoices).
 That functionality is covered in Purchase Credit Notes and Refunds.

-For orders without stock items (i.e. orders of only services or non-inventory items), see Service Purchases.
+For orders without stock items (i.e. orders of only services), see Service Purchases.

 For purchase orders that will be received/invoiced as multiple partial orders, see Advanced Purchases.